Bo-Ni/AcademicHomePage/content/research/2020-06-08-Crack-Friction/index.md

 More detailes and related discussion can be found in the following publication.<br>

-**Ni B**, Gao H. Harness the Power of Fracture: Controlled Fragmentation of Graphene via Substrate Necking.
-Matter.
+**Ni B**, Gao H. <a href="https://bo-ni.netlify.app/publication/2020-preview-gra-ribbon/">Harness the Power of Fracture: Controlled Fragmentation of Graphene via Substrate Necking.</a> Matter.
 2020 Mar 4;2(3):521-4.

 **Ni B**, Gao H. Crack propogation in multilayered 2D materials in the presence of interlayer sliding.
 (Under working)